ICMDLab/icmdlab.github.io/_pages/openings.md

 # Open positions

-**Multiple Ph.D. positions with full financial support in the form of Research Assistant** is available in Integrated Computational Materials Design (ICMD) Lab in the Department of Mechanical Engineering at State University of New York (SUNY) at Binghamton, starting from Fall 2022.
-The position is open until filled.
-[See more details about the current openings and share them with interested students]({{ site.baseurl }}/downloads/ICMD_Lab_Openings.pdf)).
+**One Ph.D. positions with full financial support in the form of Research Assistant** is available in Integrated Computational Materials Design (ICMD) Lab in the Department of Mechanical Engineering at State University of New York (SUNY) at Binghamton, starting from Fall 2022 or Spring 2023. **This specific position is focused on the in-situ process monitoring of laser powder bed fusion.
+The student should have strong experimental skills in optical sensing, advanced manufacturing, and materials characterization.** The position is open until filled.
+[See more details about the current openings and share them with interested students]({{ site.baseurl }}/downloads/ICMD_Lab_Openin_v2.pdf)).

 ## Graduate Students
 We are looking for **passionate and self-motivated** Ph.D. students to do important/revolutionary research work with the following qualifications.
 * B.S. or M.S. in mechanical/aerospace/civil engineering, materials science, applied mathematics, applied physics, or a closely related discipline.
 M.S. with project experience and publication record is preferred.
-* Strong background and interest in computational materials science, machine learning, optimization, or processing monitoring.
+* Strong background and interest in process monitoring, advanced manufacturing, and materials characterization.
-* Good programming skills in C/C++, Fortran, Python, or MATLAB.
-Experience in GPU or parallel computing is a plus.

 Interested candidates are invited to email Dr. Dehao Liu ([dehaoliu@binghamton.edu](mailto:dehaoliu@binghamton.edu)) with a short introduction of your research interests, a latest CV (including GRE/TOFEL scores and contact information of three professional references), and transcripts.
 GRE score is optional.
 More information about admissions and applications can be found [here](https://www.binghamton.edu/grad-school/admissions/apply/index.html).